StephenDev0/StikJIT/user-manual.md

 ### For macOS

 1. **Extract** `Jitterbugpair-macos.zip`.
 2. **Set a passcode** for your device if you haven't already.
-Unlock your device, connect it to your computer via cable.
-If a prompt appears: tap "Trust."
+Unlock your device and connect it to your computer via cable.
+When a prompt appears: tap "Trust."
 3. Open your device to the homescreen.
 4. Execute `JitterBugPair` by double-clicking or right-clicking and selecting "Open".
-5. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing`.
+5. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing` to your library folder.
 6. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
 For best results, compress the file into a .zip folder first.

 ---